Interactive Business Plans: Digital Presentations That Engage Investors

 LivePlan offers interactive financial dashboards and scenario planning.
 Bizplan focuses on visual storytelling with interactive elements throughout.

 61.54% of marketers are using AI for their content creation this year.
-Many of these platforms now include AI features to help create content.
-Suggest improvements.
+Most of these platforms now include AI features to help create content and suggest improvements.

 When Should You Choose Interactive Over Traditional Plans?

 Interactive business plans aren't right for every situation.
-Some backers and industries still prefer traditional formats.
-Others expect modern interactive presentations.
+Some backers and industries still prefer traditional formats, while others expect modern interactive presentations.
+So how do you know which way to use?

 Tech-Forward Industries